 Our highest priority is to protect our ability to set priorities.

-Non-Essentialists believes that one hour less sleep equals one hour more productivity.
+Non-Essentialists believe that one hour less sleep equals one hour more productivity.
 They think that sleep is for slackers and that it creates laziness.
 Sleep hinders the road to “be able to do everything in the day”.

 Thus, the Essentialist knows that one hour more sleep is worth several hours of intense productivity.
 Sleep is for people who perform, it must be a priority.
 Sleep delivers and nourishes creativity, and it allows one to reach high levels of intellectual performance.